ladywyntir/testbranching/question1grocery/README.md

 ![Milk2022](https://user-images.githubusercontent.com/100164773/182163522-58112ea0-b8b2-4085-bf76-f236f19a9ff7.png)

 We see strong correlation numbers for all our basic groceries for the first half of 2022.
-While we can draw the inflation can cause rise in the price of beef and bread we cannot say the same for milk and eggs.
-There must be other factors causing the rise of prices.
+This is a direct contradiction to 2005-2021.

+# Final Conclusion

+1. While there are strong correlations between some food prices and CPI there are inconsistancies that lead us to conclude that there are more factors to consider.

+2. The correlation value of .98 between minimum wage and CPI means that when the CPI goes minimum wage will be forced to follow.